-- Pacific Halibut Fishery Regulations (2017) - The Pacific halibut fishery Regulations published here are for information purposes only.
+- International Pacific Halibut Commission Fishery Regulations (2023) (02 February 2023) - The IPHC Fishery Regulations published here are for information purposes only.
 Official regulations adopted by the Contracting Parties are available at the following web-links:

 Functions and responsibilities

-As detailed on the IPHC Convention, the Commission shall:
+As detailed in the IPHC Convention, the Commission shall:

 - Divide the Convention waters into areas;